Star Trek fan productions: Stone Trek

 A Flash animated series that presents episodes of Star Trek as it might have appeared on television in the universe of The Flintstones.
 The series was created by Brian Matthews with assistance of Jim Jenkins as writer and Wally Fields as voice talent and takes place aboard the stoneship USS Magnetize.
 Characters include Captain James T. Kirkstone, the Vulcano first officer Mr. Sprock, and ship's doctor Leonard "Fossils" RcKoy.
 The series also includes a running count of redshirts killed in each episode, and fans could write in to nominate themselves to be caricatured as a redshirt in future episodes.
 The production's website was a Sci-Fi.com "Site of the Week" in May 2001.
-Easily found (YouTube).

 Steam Trek: The Moving Picture

 A silent film showing a Star Trek episode as might have been made by François Méliès.
 Produced in 1994 and set in 1980, "hundreds of miles" out in space, a crisis besets the ship when it runs low on coal.